thanhdo1991/d8-theming-guide/core-themes-stark.md

 Recognize Stark theme and identify its primary features.
 Explain the use cases for Stark and what you can learn from it.

+## Why explore Stark?

+* Examine the default markup and behavior provided by the Drupal system.
+* Troubleshoot Drupal core behavior and output.
+* Troubleshoot and isolate problems from other modules or themes.